-The following conditions will apply to those who are successful at the Full Proposal stage:
+The following conditions apply to those who are successful at the Full Proposal stage:

-- Funding beyond I year is conditional upon continued government funding of the TLRI and satisfactory performance in the first year of the project. - The TLRI must be acknowledged as the funding source in any publications, presentations, or similar materials that result from the project.
+- For the 2025 round, funding is limited to 1 year.
+Multi-year projects will not be supported. - The TLRI must be acknowledged as the funding source in any publications, presentations, or similar materials that result from the project.